thast/SciPy-2016-Winner-Plot-John-Hunter-Excellence-Plotting-Contest-Magnetotelluric/README.md

 Thibaut Astic, PhD student in Geophysics at the University of British Columbia, Geophysical Inversion Facility

-The movie in context: https://em.geosci.xyz/content/maxwell3_fdem/natural_sources/MT_N_layered_Earth.html#
+- The movie in context: https://em.geosci.xyz/content/maxwell3_fdem/natural_sources/MT_N_layered_Earth.html#

+- The winner announcement page: https://scipy2016.scipy.org/ehome/146062/332971/index.html

+- The video of the winner announcement: https://www.youtube.com/watch?v=vH-9FlaOl74

 The magnetotelluric (MT) method is a widely used geophysical technique, in particular for imaging geothermal systems, that is sensitive to Earth structures as shallow as tens of